Code52/code52.github.com/_posts/2012-04-17-show-and-tell-tugberkugurlu.md

 When Tugberk sent me the link last night to this series, my curiousity was piqued.
 The generic repository pattern is something we had used for previous Code52 projects - which had also used Entity Framework as the backing store.

-For those who are not familiar with it, a *repository(1)* is typically defined as (from [Edward Hieatt and Rob Mee](http://martinfowler.com/eaaCatalog/repository.html)): a component which "**mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.**"
+For those who are not familiar with it, a *repository* is typically defined as (from [Edward Hieatt and Rob Mee](http://martinfowler.com/eaaCatalog/repository.html)): a component which "**mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.**"

 Why use the repository pattern?